Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Synthetic Ricci curvature lower bounds for gauge spaces

 Using the definition of $\U_n$, the convexity of the map $\R^{2}\ni(x,y)\mapsto \log(e^{x}+e^{y})$ and Jensen's inequality, one establishes the validity of the $\CD(\beta,2d+1)$, with $\beta=\beta^{\H^d}$.

 We stress that the argument in the r.h.s.\@ of \eqref{eq:interpolationineq4} does not depend on the distance.
-It is then natural to set as a gauge function the map $\sfG:\mathbb{H}^d\times \mathbb{H}^d\to [0,+\infty]$ by
+It is then natural to set as a gauge function any map $\sfG:\mathbb{H}^d\times \mathbb{H}^d\to [0,+\infty]$ such that

 Then the results of \cite{BKS} can be restated within our framework as follows. \begin{theorem} The gauge m.m.s.\@ $(\mathbb{H}^{d},\sfd_{cc},\mathscr{L}^{2d+1},\sfG)$ satisfies the $\CD(\beta^{\H^d},2d+1)$. \end{theorem} It is not hard to check that $\beta^{\H^d}_t(\theta) \geq t^{2d+3}$ for all $t\in [0,1]$ and $\theta \in [0,2\pi]$.
 Therefore, by Proposition~\ref{prop:hierarchy}\ref{i:hierarchy3}, the $\CD(\beta^{\H^d},2d+1)$ implies the $\CD(t^{2d+3},2d+1)$.
 In turn, the latter implies the classical $\MCP(0,2d+3)$, originally established for $\H^d$ by Juillet in \cite{NJ09}.